 At about the same time that George Westinghouse and Nikola Tesla brought the Niagara Falls AC power plant online to officially end the Current War, the National Fire Protection Association published the first version of the National Electrical Code (NEC).
-The year was 1897, and the NEC was an effort to standardize residential and commercial circuitry and protect people from avoidable electrical hazards.
+The year was 1897, and the NEC was an effort to standardize residential and commercial circuitry and protect people from electrical hazards that are avoidable.

-The NEC is revised every three years to stay abreast of changes in the electrical industry, but despite the fact that all 50 states have adopted it, more than 51,000 residential electrical fires and 400 electrocutions occur each year, according to the Electrical Safety Foundation International.
+The NEC is revised every three years to stay abreast of changes in the electrical industry, but despite the fact that all 50 states have adopted it, more than 51,000 residential electrical fires and 400 electrocutions occur each year.
 It's sobering to consider that if your home was built before 1974, which many are, the NEC has been revised 15 times since then, and your electrical system is probably out of date and possibly dangerous.

 The Basics of Home Electrical Circuitry